google/gnxi/oc_config_validate/README.md

  1. It runs `oc_config_validate` with a sample test file.
  1. See `run_demo.sh -h` for additional TLS-connection options to use.

-> For the first execution, it first create local TLS certificates by running `demo/certs/create_certs.sh`.
+> For the first execution, it first create local TLS certificates.

 ### Use